Molv1659/COVID-19-Risk-Factor/README.md

 - S4: sentences that don't talk about risk factors

-S1 and S2 are correctly classified while S3 and S4 are not.
+- S5: sentences talking about risk factor but not of COVID-19

-What we want to get is kind 1 and we hope to filter out others.
+S1 and S2 are rightly classified but we only want S1.
+S3, S4 and S5 are wrongly classified.
+We can filter out the S2, S3, S4 in subsequent processing.
+But if a positive sentences doesn’t contain 'COVID-19', we cannot decide whether it belongs to S1 or S5.

 ## 5  By QA, filtering out part of the sentences and recognizing the risk factors in positive sentences